Estradiol (medication): Breast cancer

 High-dose estrogen therapy is effective in the treatment of about 35% of cases of breast cancer in women who are at least 5 years menopausal and has comparable effectiveness to antiestrogen therapy with medications like the selective estrogen receptor modulator (SERM) tamoxifen.
 Although estrogens are rarely used in the treatment of breast cancer today and synthetic estrogens like diethylstilbestrol and ethinylestradiol have most commonly been used, estradiol itself has been used in the treatment of breast cancer as well.
 It has been used orally at very high doses (30 mg/day) in the treatment of therapy-naive breast cancer and orally at low doses (2 to 6 mg/day) in the treatment of breast cancer in women who were previously treated with and benefited from but acquired resistance to aromatase inhibitors.
 Polyestradiol phosphate is also used to treat breast cancer.

 Other uses

 Infertility

-Estrogens may be used in treatment of infertility in women when there is a need to develop sperm-friendly cervical mucous or an appropriate uterine lining.
+Estrogens may be used in treatment of infertility in women when there is a need to develop sperm-friendly cervical mucus or an appropriate uterine lining.

 It is also commonly used during in vitro fertilization (IVF).
 Estrogen helps maintain the endometrial lining of the uterus and help prepare for pregnancy.
 Research shows higher pregnancy rate if the mother takes estrogen in addition to progesterone.
 Estradiol is the predominant form of estrogen during reproductive years and is most commonly prescribed.